ks-suraj/QN-AI-Voice-Receptionist-System/Assignment Response/4-Data_Flow_Diagram/explaination.md

 I have opted to draw the data flow diagram of inbound and outbound call flow, provided in the data flow.jpg

+For all the nodes where analytics is used it is better to either use snowflake (reliable) or clickhouse (self hosted burden)

 **Inbound Call Flow Explaination** :

 1. Data Captured at Each Step: